accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 The question is not what software architecture itself is, nor to learn what software architecture has, but to understand the landscape of world and mind, where you see the hole that needs "software architecture" to fill.
 You __predict and design__ what "software architecture" should be, can be, and will be.
 There can be 3000 parallel worlds each with a different software architecture book; what we have here is just one.

 Besides, __knowledge and experience are themselves good designs__.
 They are essentially a domain language, a reusable piece of world modeling, thus also explains why they are useful across daily work and even substitutes design skills.
 Knowledge is not to learn, but to observe the art of design tested by human act.

+// TODO Add a pic about the triple mapping relation

 __Side notes: explaining with examples__